 S11.01.07.
 Synod Council committees.
 Synod Council committees include the Executive Committee, and any other committee established pursuant to S10.01.06.
 Such committees have status, composition, appointment process, functions and responsibilities as provided in the constitution and the bylaws and continuing resolutions pertaining to them.

 S11.01.08.
 Executive Committee.
-The Executive Committee shall comprise the officers and five other council members (OCMs); at least one of the OCMs shall be serving a term with an expiration date different than the expiration date of the terms of the other OCMs.
-Normally, the period of appointment for OCMs on the committee is two years, with no limitation on reappointment to an available position.
+The Executive Committee shall comprise the officers and five Synod Council Members-at-large; at least one of the Synod Council Members-at-large shall be serving a term with an expiration date different than the expiration date of the terms of the other Synod Council Members-at-large.
+Normally, the period of appointment for Synod Council Members-at-large on the committee is two years, with no limitation on reappointment to an available position.
 The committee shall perform those functions of the Synod Council assigned to it by the Synod Council, and, subject to other or additional directions from the Synod Council, the committee shall oversee preparation of the agenda for Synod Council meetings, and shall set the salary of the bishop.
 The committee -- by the action or with the common approval of a majority of its members, and, normally, with at least five days’ notice -- may call special meetings of the Synod Council.
 In appropriate circumstances, so recognized by a majority of its members, and provided that all committee members have a reasonable opportunity to participate, the committee may deliberate and do committee work by telephone conferences or by other electronic means.

 S11.01.09.
 Mutual Ministry Committee.
 The Mutual Ministry Committee has the status, composition, appointment processes, and functions and responsibilities as described and provided in S11.04.01.

 S11.01.10.
 Standing Committees.
-The Standing Committees are the Consultation Committee, the Committee on Discipline, and committees relating to the office of the bishop: the Ministry Committee and the Constitution Review Committee, as stipulated in S11.01.16.
+The Standing Committees are the Consultation Committee, the Committee on Discipline, the Ministry Committee, and the Constitution Review Committee, as stipulated in S11.01.16 and S11.01.17.

 S11.01.11.
 Reports by Standing committees.
 The Standing committees shall make annual written reports to the Synod Assembly.
 Each report shall cover the committee’s activities since the preceding report.
 Such reports by the Consultation Committee and the Committee on Discipline shall not provide indemnificatory particulars with respect to any matter or case pending on the date of any such report.

-S11.01.16 Committees relating to the office of the bishop..
-Committees relating to the office of the bishop are the Ministry Committee and the Constitution Review Committee and their functions and responsibilities are as from time to time provided in the bylaws and continuing resolutions of the synod.
-The bishop appoints members of these committees, with the approval of the Synod Council, and, generally, for terms of service of four years arranged, with reference to an election cycle, in the same manner as terms of OCM positions.
+S11.01.16 The Ministry Committee.
+The Ministry Committee and its functions and responsibilities are as from time to time provided in the bylaws and continuing resolutions of the synod.
+The bishop appoints members of this committee, with the approval of the Synod Council, and, generally, for terms of service of four years arranged, with reference to an election cycle, in the same manner as terms of Synod Council Members-at-large positions.
 Members of these committees are eligible to reappointment.

 S11.01.B22.
 Ministry Committee.
 The functions and responsibilities of the Ministry Committee pertain to pastoral care of Congregations and to ministers of Word and Sacrament and ministers of Word and Service.
 The committee, as appropriate for this synod, develops, guides, supports and oversees programs of ministry in daily life; programs and activities for development of professional leaders (including recruitment, encouragement and evaluation, and subsequent certification of candidates); policies and standards for compensation and benefits for professional leaders; and, programs for the care of and the continuing education for professional leaders.
 Members of the committee, selected by the candidacy committee, may participate in multi-synodic committees for certification of candidates for ordination and in the certification or accreditation processes for other professional leaders.